 What is an IP Address?
 Everything You Need to Know

-Last Updated on May 1, 2025 by Editorial
+Last Updated on July 31, 2025 by Editorial

 What Is an IP Address?
 Basic Concepts

-IP addresses are fundamental to how the internet works.
+IP addresses are fundamental to how the Internet works.
 Their main purpose is to identify devices on a network, enabling communication between them.
 When you visit a website or send an email, your device’s IP address ensures the information reaches its intended destination.
 This identification is crucial for routing data correctly.

 The numeric labels of IP addresses are highly structured for precision.
 IPv4 addresses are made up of four numbers separated by periods, each ranging from 0 to 255, like 192.168.0.1.
 This format allows for over 4 billion unique addresses.